yusufseroor-24/banking-with-java/README.md

 A list of UserStories was created in Trello, which then helped in forming sub tasks that would structure the project outline.
 Using Trello, I created a board that included 5 sections (ToDo, In Progress, Completed, Tested, and Github pushed) these sections had the tasks which included sub tasks and deadline due date attached to them, helping in achieving the final goal of the project while being on track with the progress.
 The project was built incrementally, feature by feature.
 It started with core project structure like Customer, Account, Bank and simple file persistence to represent a database, then hashing password, login, and account creation was integrated, followed by different types of transactions, overdrafts, card tiers and daily limits.
 Then, transactions, filtering, fraud detection, bank role in accepting accounts, and currency conversions.
 Each feature was added and tested manually against the console, a Unit Testing was then created for some of the Account.java methods to test their use.
+Debugging strategy throughout was to produce the exact failing input, trace it through each method by hand and fix the root cause.

 Unresolved Issues / Future Improvements
 -